AI @ Warner Bros. Discovery

 2024 Q3

-Warner Bros.
-Discovery partnered with Google Cloud to deploy 'Caption AI' for automated closed caption generation on Max streaming service, significantly improving efficiency and reducing costs; AI also used for scriptwriting, story development, and video editing.
+WBD partners with Google Cloud to launch AI-powered automatic closed captioning for its Max streaming service, significantly improving captioning efficiency and reducing costs.
+AI is also applied for scriptwriting, story development, and automated video editing to enhance production quality.

 2024 Q2